DinizR/picollo/README.md

 - Dynamic Modules Engine

 The Substrate is implemented with SpringBoot which is an open-source Java framework used to create Microservices (In the Picollo's development road map it should support also Quarkus).
 On top of the Substrate we have the Basic Utilities and Dynamic Module Engine.
 The Basic Utilities module is where the core basic most important functionalities are located, in the picture you can see we have the Deployer and REST API functionalities.
-These are responsible for deploying nano modules and offer a RESTful API to manage the Picollo node respectively.
+These are responsible for deploying pico modules and offer a RESTful API to manage the Picollo node respectively.
 Dynamic Modules Engine is the modular system for Java that provides the ability to support a pluggable architecture of hot swap modules.

 On top of the Picollo Foundation we find the Picollo Hot Pluggable Modules, where the following internal components are:

 - Driver Level 0
 - Driver Level 1
-- Nano Modules
+- Pico Modules

 The Driver Level 0 provides the dynamic interfaces Driver Interface, Credential Manager and Configurable Interface.
-The first is to provide a generic driver hook whereas the second provides configurable vault for credentials, and the last supplies the configuration interface responsible for the nano module configuration properties.
+The first is to provide a generic driver hook whereas the second provides configurable vault for credentials, and the last supplies the configuration interface responsible for the pico module configuration properties.
 Regarding the Driver Level 1, it is an implementation of the level 0, bringing higher level horizontal backend interfaces based on the hexagonal architecture (https://en.wikipedia.org/wiki/Hexagonal_architecture_(software)).
 The hexagonal architecture, as we know, has business model in the core and adapters to interact with the external systems.
 On the Driver Level 1 the Timer, Sync Business, and Async Business are interfaces for implementing the business model whereas the Adapter Interface, as the name says, is used as adapter for external system interactions (I/O).
 For more details about the Driver Level 1 see the wiki documentation.

-Finally, the top level components are the Nano Modules.
+Finally, the top level components are the Pico Modules.
 They are dynamic business and I/O adapter modules included in runtime into the Picollo node.
 Here is where the logic is customized, processed, data is read, transformed, and written.
 The picture presents the following dummy custom modules:

 - Mock Timer
 - Sync Payments